 You will receive an "instant" report for most computerized CLEP exams.
-If you designate UNO as a score recipient (6420), the Testing Center will notify you and the Registrar of the hours of credit earned through examination.
+If you designate UNO as a score recipient (6420), the Testing Center will forward the CLEP transcript to the Registrar to determine the hours of credit earned through examination.